 The cable Velocity Factor can be entered here.
 This can be obtained from the cable manufacturer's datasheet.
 Velocity factor is used to help establish the correct distance to the fault.
-Damaged cables (for example,poor handling or water ingress) or manufacturing tolerances may have a true velocity factor other than that indicated by the manufacturer.
+Cables, damaged by, poor handling, water ingress manufacturing tolerances may have a true velocity factor other than that indicated by the manufacturer.
 Mixing cable types and connectors can also impact on the true velocity factor.
-The distance to faults is likely to be incorrect if an incorrect velocity factor is applied.
+Fault distances will be incorrect if the correct velocity factor is not used.